Whitlawburn: Location and housing

-The Whitlawburn area itself is dominated visually by six near-identical 13-storey tower blocks (named Arran, Ailsa, Benmore, Bute, Kintore and Roslin and containing 432 apartments) on the south side of the main road through the district, with modern "Plattenbau" style tenement blocks arranged in a grid pattern to either side.
+The Whitlawburn area itself is dominated visually by six near-identical 13-storey tower blocks constructed in 1970 (named Arran, Ailsa, Benmore, Bute, Kintore and Roslin and containing 432 apartments) on the south side of the main road through the district, with modern "Plattenbau" style tenement blocks arranged in a grid pattern to either side.
 A retail area was positioned at the centre of the estate - originally this was an Asda supermarket (one of the first in Scotland) which was constructed in 1975, but this site is now a (Nisa, Greggs, William Hill, soft play area, etc.).
 Built using the Reema method of construction (a large panel system) and originally uniformly grey concrete and brutalist in appearance, the area was regenerated from the 1990s onwards with the tenement buildings painted/rendered in brighter colours and given pitched roofs (they had originally been flat-roofed despite the frequently wet conditions in the west of Scotland) and the tower blocks fitted with cladding, roofs and ambient lighting in a £21m project.

 The towers had the same original design as five others nearby (Springhall, Halfway, three in central Cambuslang), but now have an appearance very different from the others as a result of the refurbishment.
 In 1989, West Whitlawburn Housing Co-operative was established by residents who were unhappy with deteriorating housing conditions and out of a sense of unfairness at the tenements being prioritised.
 The organisation also put in place an extensive CCTV and concierge system.